Each new teaching year challenges me to find new and interactive ways to work with sight words in my classroom.

 Interactive Word Building

 We also build our weekly sight words with everything we can get our hands on.
-And I do mean everything – from beans to blocks to dried pasta.

-Whole Class Exploration
+Whole Class Word Study

 This one is HUGE.
 We spend a lot of time going through our sight words lists together.
 If you haven’t tried finding smaller words within bigger words as a class discussion, I highly recommend it!